Marketing Department: 5 Recommendations and Types of Structures

 3. Analysis of the market, competitors and needs of potential clients.

-4. Development and implementation of marketing tools: advertising, PR, promotion in social networks, email marketing, SEO and others.
+4. Development and implementation of marketing tools: advertising, PR, social media promotion, email marketing, SEO, and others.

-5. Evaluate the effectiveness of marketing campaigns and adjust strategy if necessary.
+5. Evaluating the effectiveness of marketing campaigns and adjusting strategy if necessary.

 Marketing Department Positions

-There may be several positions in the marketing department, each of which performs its own functions.
+A marketing department may have several positions, each with its own specific functions.
 Let's look at the main positions in the marketing department:

-1. Marketing manager – is engaged in developing a marketing strategy, planning marketing campaigns, analyzing results and coordinating the work of department employees.
+1. Marketing manager – develops marketing strategy, plans marketing campaigns, analyzes results and coordinates the work of department employees.

 1. Promotion Manager – deals with product promotion on the market, including advertising, PR, participation in exhibitions and events.